cuntou0906/cuntou0906/README.md

 ​       <b>A little more knowledge, ask others less once.
 One more skill, ask others less once.</b>

 - ✨Programming is my hobby .
-- 🔭I’m  familiar with some hardware,such as STM32 51MCU, Raspberry Pi and so on and Currently do some research on robotic control.
+- 🔭I’m  familiar with some hardwares,such as STM32 51MCU, Raspberry Pi and so on and Currently do some researchs on robotic control.
-- 🌱 Programming Language: Matlab,python,c.
+- 🌱 Programming Language: Matlab,Python,C.
 - 👯 Of course,I like java , and am familiar with javaweb.
-Have studied  html,css,javascript,react,Vue，SSM,Hadoop and so on.
+Have studied html,css,javascript,react,Vue,SSM,Hadoop and so on.
 If you like these, maybe we can talk about java happily.

    ### Come on !!!✨✨✨